NecroHome/mod-travelers-recall/README.md

 .tr learn 159
 ```

-Unlocks the location associated with the specified area ID for the selected character.
+Unlocks the location associated with the specified area ID for the selected character or self.

 ### Unlock All Locations